gitcnd/SDcnd/README.md

 ## Note

-This is a clone of the ESP32 SD.h libray, simply adjusted to allow you to pass through your necessary pins into their SPI constructor.
+This is a clone of the ESP32 SD.h library, simply adjusted to allow you to pass through your necessary pins into their SPI constructor.